Vyral/derek-lockett/_posts/2019-09-03-heres-what-changes-are-coming-to-the-real-estate-excise-tax.md

 If you refinance your house or add someone to the title, you’ll also have to pay the excise tax, so if you’re curious what you’ll have to pay in this scenario, feel free to give me a call or shoot me an email.
 I’d be glad to help you.&nbsp;

 As always, if you have any other real estate questions, don’t hesitate to reach out to me as well.
-I look forward to hearing from you
+I look forward to hearing from you.